ChildBrainLab/ChildBrainLab.github.io/docs/setting_up.md

 ![SSH syntax](assets/setup_ssh.png)

 3. Type `ssh -Y NILUSER@dynosparky.neuroimage.wustl.edu` and hit ENTER.
 You should now be prompted to enter your password.
-Enter your password and hit enter (no *'s will appear, like when you enter a password on a website).
+Enter your password and hit enter (no asterisks will appear, like when you enter a password on a website).
 It may take a moment to connect.

 ![SSH success](assets/setup_ssh_success.png)